 By Nicole van Wyk & Lot Ndamanomhata

 In February 2020, Cabinet decision no: 1st CCOPP/14.02.20/007 took note and supported the High-Level Panel on the Namibian Economy presentation titled “New Green Economy 2030 Program” as one of the interventions to propel economic growth in Namibia.
-Besides having low carbon outcomes, the programme is characterised by maintaining, enhancing, and where necessary and feasible, rebuilding natural capital as a critical economic asset and source of public benefits, especially for the poor and disadvantaged Namibians.
-The decision directed the Ministry of Environment, Forestry and Tourism, and the Ministry of Fisheries and Marine Resources to oversee implementation, led by the Growth Catalyst Fund, while the Environmental Investment Fund tasked with the responsibility of providing technical coordination and stakeholder’s engagement.
-On 26 February 2020, a budget neutral and non-financial binding Memorandum of Understanding was signed between the EIF and the Growth Catalyst Fund.
+Besides having low carbon outcomes, the programme is characterized by maintaining, enhancing, and where necessary and feasible, rebuilding natural capital as a critical economic asset and source of public benefits, especially for the poor and disadvantaged Namibians.
+The decision directed the Ministry of Environment, Forestry and Tourism, and the Ministry of Fisheries and Marine Resources to oversee implementation, led by the Growth Catalyst Fund, while the Environmental Investment Fund was tasked with the responsibility of providing technical coordination and stakeholder’s engagement.
+On 26 February 2020, a budget-neutral and non-financial binding Memorandum of Understanding was signed between the EIF and the Growth Catalyst Fund.

-The NGE2030 program is aimed at generating renewable energy products such as green fuels, green electricity and green gas along with other green co-products such as green animal feed and green polymers, etc. for local use and export purposes while creating green development zones.
+The NGE2030 program is aimed at generating renewable energy products such as green fuels, green electricity, and green gas along with other green co-products such as green animal feed and green polymers, etc. for local use and export purposes while creating green development zones.
 These outputs are generated using the unique desert resources that will be transformed from scarcity to abundance through the greening agenda and suitable technology in the region.
-The key features of the NGE 2030 program are that it must result in decent jobs created for people in the regions, more wealth transferred to rural areas, increased exports to generate positive foreign currency reserves for the countries in the region, while driving reduction in the poverty levels for people in the region.
+The key features of the NGE 2030 program are that it must result in decent jobs created for people in the regions, more wealth transferred to rural areas, increased exports to generate positive foreign currency reserves for the countries in the region, while driving a reduction in the poverty levels for people in the region.

 As the new year of this decade commences, much remains to be done to sustain and develop the envisaged New Green Economy 2030 for Namibia.